oshkoshbagoshh/just-another-online-store/README.md

 ## Tests

 <!-- Go the extra mile and write tests for your application.
 Then provide examples on how to run them here. -->
+- PHP Code Sniffer

 ## Deployment

-- will deploy onto Heroku when finished building
+- will deploy onto Heroku when finished building (Heroku)

 ## Demo